 Nowadays, everything is about maximum function and multitasking, balanced with hefty doses of health consciousness and environmental awareness.
 This tall order even carries over to beauty routines – people want safe, pure ingredients they can feel right about, coupled with effective results that slow the hands of time.

-In other words, skincare has come a long way and has given consumers a dizzying array of choices when it comes to the pursuit of flawless, young-looking skin.
-Here’s a look at some of the latest trends in skincare.
+In other words, skincare has come a long way and has given consumers a dizzying array of choices when pursuing flawless, young-looking skin.
+Here's a look at some of the latest trends in skincare.
 Only time will tell if they are here to stay or end up as a fad!

 Skin Cleansing Brushes

 These are perhaps some of the most innovative trends in skincare to hit the market.
 The concept is based on the idea that automated brushes' action helps to remove more buildup and pollutants than washing or scrubs can on their own.
 In addition, this anti-aging product is touted to open pores more efficiently so that a beauty product applied after use can achieve better penetration.

 Integrated Sun Protection

 This is one skincare trend that's hard to argue with.
 Even though skin cancer awareness has grown by leaps and bounds over the past few decades, it's still a significant health issue, with 40-50% of the population facing the diagnosis sometime in their lifetime by the time they reach age 65.
 The skincare industry has answered this problem by incorporating sunscreen into everything from moisturizers to cosmetics like lip balm and foundation.

-Whether you use makeup with SPF already in it or a separate product (like our eco-friendly version), remember that skin damage happens all year round – even in winter – so it’s important no matter when you’re outside.
+Whether you use makeup with SPF already in it or a particular product (like our eco-friendly version), remember that skin damage happens all year round – even in winter – so it's important no matter when you're outside.